adaviesMOJ/adaviesMOJ/README.md

 I'm a Senior Software Developer specializing in Kotlin and Spring Boot development, currently working within the UK Government.
 I have a passion for building scalable, secure, and reliable backend services.

-🚀 Current technologies I Work With
+🚀 Current technologies I work with

 **Backend:**